 While raising funds in just 24 hours takes work, it is a worthwhile endeavor for a nonprofit.
 Raising funds is important, but so is gaining visibility and building your donor base for the future.
 That’s how you’ll be able to bring in even more contributions.

-Additionally, by conducting a wealth screening, you can upload a list of your contacts, apply wealth insights to that list, and uncover new information on your donors’ propensity and capacity to give.
-So, with these insights, you have the opportunity to identify existing donors who can give even more than you thought possible.
+- Start with a wealth screening prior to your Giving Day.
+By uploading a list of your contacts, WE will apply wealth insights to that list, which will help you uncover new information on your donors’ propensity and capacity to give.
+With these insights, you can identify existing donors who can give even more than you thought possible.